-"Total financial instruments owned, at fair value" and "Financial instruments sold, but not yet purchased, at fair value" in the consolidated statement of financial condition consist of financial instruments carried at fair value or amounts that approximate fair value, with related unrealized gains or losses recognized in the firm's results of operations.
+"Total financial instruments owned, at fair value" and "Financial instruments sold, but not yet purchased, at fair value" in the consolidated statement of financial condition consist of financial instruments carried at fair value or amounts that approximate fair value.
 The fair value of a financial instrument is the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.